000Daniel/Dark-Notepad/Input Values.md

 |&f     |Print the Name of the document              |
 |&p     |Print the Page Number                       |
 <br />
-If you leave the header and footer text fields empty, no header or fooer will print.
+If you leave the header and footer text fields empty, no header or footer will print.

 ## Examples
 ### Regular